skeeto/emacs-aio/README.md

 (aio-url-retrieve url &optional silent inhibit-cookies) ;; Wraps `url-retrieve' in a promise.

-(aio-process-sentinel process)
-;; Return a promise representing the sentinel of PROCESS.

-(aio-process-filter process)
-;; Return a promise representing the filter of PROCESS.

 (aio-select promises)
 ;; Return a promise that resolves when any in PROMISES resolves.